 Still, if you’re just looking to fill out your Pokédex or show off to your friends, you can always trade for Ditto, which you can learn how to do in our guide.
 You’ll need plenty of Stardust to trade, however, which you can acquire by taking down gyms, catching new Pokémon, and evolving your Pokémon.

-The main reason to hunt down Ditto is to complete a Special Research task or fill out your Pokédex.
-However, there’s another advantage to having Ditto on your roster, particularly when it comes to gyms.
-Whenever you take Ditto into a gym battle, it’ll copy the first Pokémon you encounter, mirroring its move set.
+The primary purpose of hunting down Ditto is to accomplish a Special Research task or fill out your Pokédex.
+Still, there’s an added benefit to holding Ditto on your roster, especially when it pertains to gymnasiums.
+When you use Ditto in a gym fight, it’ll automatically replicate the first Pokémon you meet, imitating its move set.

-Although effective for accessing some powerful moves quickly, your Ditto will retain its original CP, so it’s a good idea to stock up on plenty of potions before going into battle.
-You can’t evolve your Ditto, either, just like the base game.
-That said, you can level up your Ditto by using candy and Stardust.
+Even though it’s helpful in obtaining some mighty moves swiftly, your Ditto will maintain its initial CP, so it’s wise to store up a variety of potions before you head into combat.
+You won’t be able to develop your Ditto, either, just like the base game.
+Because of this, you can upgrade your Ditto by using candy and Stardust.